A brief history of Wado Ryu and its creator Hironori Otsuka

 In 1897, when he was five years old, Otsuka began to study Koryu Jujitsu under his mother’s uncle Chojiro Ebashi, a samurai and the official martial arts instructor of the Tsuchiura Clan.

-On the 1st April 1897 Otsuka started school and studied Shindo Yoshin Ryu Jujitsu, under the supervision of Shinzaburo Nakayama Sensei, a third generation Menkyo Kaidan of this style of Jujitsu, whereas most schools at that time stressed throwing or grappling techniques, this school stressed atemi (striking and kicking techniques).
+On the 1st April 1897 Otsuka started school and studied Shindo Yoshin Ryu Jujitsu, under the supervision of Shinzaburo Nakayama Sensei, a third generation Menkyo Kaidan (Highest Grade) of this style of Jujitsu, whereas most schools at that time stressed throwing or grappling techniques, this school stressed atemi (striking and kicking techniques).
 Otsuka continued his studies of Shindo Yoshin Ryu Jujitsu whilst at Waseda University from 1910 to 1917 reading commerce.

 Otsuka also studied different styles of Jujitsu and some Kenjutsu.
 Whilst studying Jujitsu,